olap4j/olap4j/README.txt

             }
         }

-Or if you are using the in-process mondrian driver, include mondrian.jar and its dependencies in your classpath, and change the appropriate lines in the above code to the following:
+Or, if you are using the in-process mondrian driver, include mondrian.jar and its dependencies in your classpath, and change the appropriate lines in the above code to the following: